yanxx422/Javascript-storefront-backend-api-with-postgres-project/README.md

 After creating the database and the `.env` file, go back to terminal.

-Run ` db-migrate up`  to create the database schema (don't forget to run `db-migrate down` delete the tables in the end).
+Run ` db-migrate up`  to create the database schema (don't forget to run `db-migrate down` to delete the tables in the end).

 Run `npm install` to install all dependencies.